How You're Ruining Your Hearing Without Even Realizing It

 "Diet impacts our health in more ways than we realize," says Lisa Richards, a nutritionist and author of The Candida Diet.
 "The Journal of Nutrition published a study in 2018 looking at the impact of three different diets on hearing health.
 The findings suggest that women who eat a healthy balanced diet have lower risks of hearing loss.
 While nutrition can be protective of hearing, it can also impact hearing in a negative way.
 Malnutrition affects every organ in the body, including the inner ear."

-The Remedy Rx: Eat a balanced diet that emphasizes protein, healthy fats, complex carbohydrates and a variety of colorful fruits and vegetables.
+The Rx: Eat a balanced diet that emphasizes protein, healthy fats, complex carbohydrates and a variety of colorful fruits and vegetables.

 You're Abusing Headphones